hndcrftd/wsl2ip2hosts/README.md

 # wsl2ip2hosts

+**Note: This was initially made for Centos where you login as root and I tried making adjustments so it would also run under Ubuntu where you don't login as root and need to run the script as sudo.
+At the moment the issue is - neither cmd.exe not pwsh.exe can be found by Ubuntu when invoked under sudo.
+Without sudo (if you login to your distro as root) things work great.
+I'm still researching solutions.
+Feel free to suggest yours.**

 WSL2 assigns different IPs to itself and the Windows host system every time it (re)starts.

 **This solution automatically updates WSL2 IP in the Windows C:\Windows\system32\drivers\etc\hosts on WSL start.**